By Aaron Templer

 This is the first in a five-part series that looks into social media marketing moving into 2021.
 Part One examines the marketing industry’s ongoing challenge with understanding and processing its data, and how this contributes to poor decision-making related to social media marketing.
 In Part Two we’ll take a look at some data demonstrating the ineffectiveness of social media marketing that all too many marketers seem to want to ignore.
 Part Three makes some suggestions on what exactly we should do about it.
 Part Four takes one of these suggestions and fleshes it out: move social out of marketing and into customer care.
 Part Five outlines the key to making this shift.

 Social media marketing effectiveness data is top-of-mind for me these days.
 I’m a part of the teaching team for the American Marketing Association’s Digital Marketing Bootcamp (if any of them get back on schedule) and we like to bring the latest industry studies and trends to our presentations.
-I’m also working on a social media marketing-related project involving quite a bit of research.
+I’m also writing a book (in its final stages!) that involves quite a bit of research.
 In collaboration with Julia Roth, Director of Marketing and Communications at the University of Colorado School of Law and a top-shelf marketing mind, we found, organized, and analyzed 50 recently published reports and studies on digital and social media marketing.
 I’ve also interviewed several people who led some interesting social media efforts for companies that were featured in published case studies.

 This five-part series is my take on what we found.
 First things first: marketers still don’t do data very well.
 This is due in no small part to the volume of quality, agenda-free digital marketing studies being drowned out by the volume of content created by digital and social media marketing companies with vested interests in demonstrating the value of the services they provide.
 It’s a problem that’s spreading like COVID-19.
 We no doubt have the rise of content marketing to thank for this, not without a small amount of irony.
 Marketing agencies (yes, like mine) tout content marketing as a way for brands to earn the trust of their stakeholders.
 They (we) tell clients: produce (or better yet, hire us to produce) content that seems as if it’s a purely value-add and customers will view your brand as acting in their best interest.
 The law of reciprocity takes things from there.